 Accurate: Information should be accurate and up to date and should clearly distinguish between fact and opinion.
 If the information is historical then this should be explained.

 Timely: Information should be shared in a timely fashion to reduce the risk of harm.
-Timeliness is key in emergency situations and it may not be appropriate to seek consent for information sharing if it could cause delays and therefore harm to an adult.
+Timeliness is key in emergency situations and it may not be appropriate to seek consent for information sharing if it could cause delays and therefore harm to an adult or a child.
 Practitioners should ensure that sufficient information is shared, as well as consider the urgency with which to share it.

 Secure: Information must be shared in an appropriate, secure way.
 Practitioners must always follow their organisation’s policy on security for handling personal information.